 - Family information.
 Enter additional information about your marital status along with details about your children, pets and appointed legal guardians.

 - Assets and properties.
-List your assets and specify how you want your estate to be distributed among family members, friends or charities.
+Specify how you want your estate to be distributed among family members, friends or charities.

 - Legal arrangements.
-Appoint the executor of your will, assign a person to make financial and healthcare decisions on your behalf and outline your funeral wishes.
+Appoint the executor of your will, will, name guardians for your children and pets, and assign a person to make financial and healthcare decisions on your behalf.

 - Submit your application and pay online using a credit card.

-- Print your will and power of attorney and sign all documents along with two witnesses.
+- Print your will and power of attorney and sign all documents according to the detailed signing instructions included.
 Keep in mind that you’ll also need to do this any time you make changes.

-- Store original copies or updated revisions in a safe place and make sure someone knows where to access them.
+- Store original copies in a safe place and make sure someone knows where to access them.